mzaradzki/quant-finance-student-quizz/quizz_list.md

 ## Finance > Portfolio

 	How many factors are they in Fama-French model?

 	How do you define and compute the Alpha of a stock?

 	How do you define and compute the Beta of a stock?'

 	What is the Tracking Error of a portfolio?

 	How is defined the Sharpe Ratio of a portfolio?

 	What is the Markovitz bullet?

 	How to you perform a Risk-Parity portfolio allocation?

 	What is the aim of the OBPI and CPPI trading strategies?

 	How is defined the Treynor ratio of a portfolio

 	How do you define a **tracker**?

-	{text:'What is least likely to be correct regarding Systematic risk: (a) It is measured by alpha, (b) it cannot be reduced through diversification or (c) it is a risk of collapse of an entire financial market?', field:'Finance', expertise:'Portfolio'},
+	What is least likely to be correct regarding Systematic risk: (a) It is measured by alpha, (b) it cannot be reduced through diversification or (c) it is a risk of collapse of an entire financial market?

-	//{text:'Capital Asset Line', field:'Finance', expertise:'Portfolio'},
-	//{text:'CAPM model with numerical application', field:'Finance', expertise:'Portfolio'},
-	//{text:'Jensen alpha', field:'Finance', expertise:'Portfolio'},
-	{text:'Which of the following is the vertical axis intercept for the Capital Market Line: (a) Expected return on the market, (b) Risk-free rate or (c) Efficient frontier?', field:'Finance', expertise:'Portfolio'}, {text:'Investor’s expectation of additional return to balance for returns uncertainty is known as: (a) Risk premium, (b) Risk free rate or (c) Risk adjusted return?', field:'Finance', expertise:'Portfolio'},
+	Which of the following is the vertical axis intercept for the Capital Market Line: (a) Expected return on the market, (b) Risk-free rate or (c) Efficient frontier?

+	Investor’s expectation of additional return to balance for returns uncertainty is known as: (a) Risk premium, (b) Risk free rate or (c) Risk adjusted return?